Asma-Akther/pneumonia-cnn-assignment/Problem_Set_02/README.md

 ## Conclusion

-The Logistic Regression model performs well in identifying non-subscribers but struggles to correctly identify customers who will subscribe.
+The Logistic Regression model performs well in identifying non-subscribers but struggles to correctly identify customers who will subscribe, this is due to class imbalance in the dataset.

 ---